alarobric/Zone4CCBC/index.md

 - As mentioned before, try the Zone4 official help pages first: [Zone4 Help](http://help.zone4.ca/).
 - Contact an experienced volunteer: @alarobric on Github, Twitter, Facebook, etc. has done timing for many races at Whistler and Kamloops, and can also put you in contact with others in the province.

+## Contributing

+Contributions to this documentation are welcome.
+If you're comfortable with Github, feel free to send me a pull request with your changes, otherwise you can open an issue on Github with your suggestion, or even just send me an email with your change.